kovidgoyal/rapydscript-ng/editor-plugins/nvim/rapydscript/README.md

 # rapydscript.nvim

 Neovim plugin that wires up the RapydScript LSP server (`rapydscript lsp`) as a native Neovim LSP client for `.pyj` files.
+It also enables treesitter based syntax highlighting.

 ## Features